level

 the teacher came down to their ~ to find one's own level I'm not on his level at all

-5 (flat place) llano; (m)
+5 (flat place) llano (m)

-on the levelon en superficie plana llana;or
+on the level en superficie plana or llana

 Only a modest increase in power would enable speeds of 105mph to be reached on the level speed on the level This makes it easy to align the camera on the level In the garden we tend to plant either on small mounds or on the level